 Third World.
 This term appeared during the Cold War, when countries allied with NATO were defined as First World; the Soviet Union sphere was Second World; and others – largely former colonies – were the Third World.
 In actual usage, however, Third World was largely used for poorer, non-Western regions.
 Switzerland was non-aligned, but nobody called it a Third World country.
 With the end of the Cold War, the term came to be synonymous with what are more often now called developing countries, or the Global South.

 Some considered “Third World” too arbitrary, but that charge could be leveled at any system that divides 200 diverse nations into two or three categories.
-I have tended not to use it, because I associate it with a past era.
+In the past I tended not to use it, because I associated it with a past era.
 But our recent poll (below) shows that others don’t make that association, so I’ve begun using it.

 The West.
 Again, once you get beyond the literal geographic meaning, this is understood, even if its exact boundaries aren’t always clear.
 It doesn’t have a good counterpart; William Easterly’s 2006 book was titled The White Man’s Burden: Why the West’s Efforts to Aid the Rest Have Done So Much Ill and So Little Good.
 But “the Rest” doesn’t work as a stand-alone term.